Performing LOVE spays for over 10 years!LOVE Spays (Laparoscopy, or minimally-invasive surgery) offer your pet less pain and a much faster recovery.

 For more information on the difference between an OVE v.
 OVH v.
 OSS – see our blog post on the subject.

 Advantages of Laparoscopy?

-- Laparoscopic spays have been found to be 65% less pain compared to traditional open spays.
+- Laparoscopic spays have been found to be much less painful compared to traditional open spays.